 Zhonya's Hourglass - This is good AP, and it can save your life if you get caught in a team fight (not so much if caught alone).
 Its also good for ultimates like Fizz or Zed that you can time to avoid.

-Abyssal Scepter - This is good against Melee Range Magic assasins like Kassadin, Nidalee, and Akali, who will be in range of this item and your E. The range of E is slightly larger than the range of this item though.
+Abyssal Mask - This is good against Melee Range Magic assasins like Kassadin, Nidalee, and Akali, who will be in range of this item and your E. The range of E is slightly larger than the range of this item though.

 Mercury's Treads- If you face a lot of roots/ stuns /silences, but you would might be able to survive them.